 The minion damage from the deck in the early and mid game will often cause significant damage to your opponent.
-This can be paired with numerous burst damage sources, such as Leeroy Jenkins, Southsea Deckhand, Cold Blood, and Eviscerate to close out games swiftly around turn 6 or 7.
+This can be paired with numerous burst damage sources, such as Leeroy Jenkins, Southsea Deckhand, Deadly Poison, and Eviscerate to close out games swiftly around turn 6 or 7.

 When you are not quite able to get the damage necessary to close out games, the deck runs Myra's Unstable Element to fall back on.
 With this card in hand, you should adapt your play slightly, playing out as many cards as possible each turn while also maximising damage.
 When your hand is almost empty, Myra's Unstable Element will be able to draw multiple sources of burst damage that the deck runs to close out the game.
 The sheer tempo generated by the card will make any fatigue damage taken from burning through your deck completely irrelevant.

 5. Aggro Rogue Card Swaps

 Aggro Rogue can be made significantly cheaper by cutting Legendaries like Myra's Unstable Element, Leeroy Jenkins, and Edwin VanCleef.
 As all of these cards represent independent win conditions of the deck, there is some impact on the win rate of the deck.